OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/motivation/index.md

 # Motivation

-In the following, we provide a detailed step-by-step tutorial to deploy the development variant of the motivating scenario, as presented in Figure 1.
+In the following, we provide a detailed step-by-step guide to deploy the development variant of the motivating scenario, as presented in Figure 1.
 The motivating scenario is a simple composite application that consists of a web component and a database.
 This application can be deployed in different variants.
 During development the application should be deployed on a single virtual machine.